 - D-10 - Eligible Notice: This form tells you that your application for benefits has been approved.

 - D-30 - Ineligible Notice: This form tells you that your application for benefits has been denied.

 - P-30 - Request to Claimant for Continued Claim Information: If your Temporary Disability Insurance application is approved, we will send this form so you can extend or end your benefits online when the time comes.

 You also may receive one or more of the following if your application contains missing or conflicting information:

 - C-10 - Request to Claimant for Information: You’ll receive this form if your application has missing or conflicting information.

 - M-10 - Request for Medical Information: You’ll receive this form if your application is missing medical information, if the medical information needs further review, or if your statement conflicts with the medical provider’s statement.

 For more information about specific forms or notices, see our Form Look Up page.

-Benefit payments are issued on a debit card sent to you directly by Bank of America.
+Benefit payments are issued on a debit card sent to you directly by Money Network/My Banking Direct.
 You will receive this card in the mail in a plain, unmarked envelope before your application is approved.
 Don’t lose it!
 Funds will be applied to the card if and when your application is approved.